Best Prosumer Coffee Grinders (2022 Reviews)

 The geometry of flat burrs makes them easier to align correctly, which leads to greater consistency.
 But the trade-off is that they can heat up more with heavy use, though home users have little to fear.

-Conical burr grinders usually offer lower grind retention, and they can grind at lower rpm because gravity is working in their favour.
+Conical burr grinders usually offer lower grind retention, and they can grind at lower rpm because gravity is working in their favor.
 That means quieter operation and less popcorning.
-Like David Schomer of Seattle’s Espresso Vivace, some experts also prefer a conical burr set for a richer shot of espresso (5).
+Like David Schomer of Seattle’s Espresso Vivace, some experts also prefer a conical burr set for a richer shot of espresso (7).

-I favour conical burrs because they produce micro-particles that add flavour and body to the shot compared to flat burrs.
+I favor conical burrs because they produce micro-particles that add flavor and body to the shot compared to flat burrs.

 Some coffee connoisseurs insist that there is a taste difference between the burr shapes.
 A conical burr grinder set is better for brighter coffees, whereas flat burrs enhance darker chocolate notes.
 But there is little evidence to support this.

 The main impact of the burr material is on durability and longevity.
-Most grinders have hardened steel burrs at the prosumer level, whereas lower-end burr coffee grinders favour ceramic.
+Most grinders have hardened steel burrs at the prosumer level, whereas lower-end burr coffee grinders favor ceramic.